 - For Comparative Public Administration questions, add cross-cultural examples to your answers and make a list of such instances which you can utilise for different types of twisting questions.

-Important Public Administration Books
+Important Public Administration Books for UPSC

 Whilst preparing for one of the most prestigious examinations of the country, the ideal step should be collecting easy-to-read and effective study material.
 Here are some popular public administration books for you-